3Mustard/chat-app/README.md

 ## Active Development
-This app is still activly in development as of August 2020
+This app is still in development
+Current build hosted at https://lets-trade-a1486.web.app/

 ## Features
 -login/auth